yusufbahtiarr/fgo24-be-crud/readme.md

 - File upload functionality
 - PostgreSQL integration using pgx
 - API documentation using Swagger (with annotations)
+- Redis caching for improved performance on selected endpoints

 Designed for clarity, maintainability, and as a solid foundation for more advanced applications.